Singapore University of Social Sciences School of Law: History

 In November 2013, the Ministry of Law (MinLaw) setup the 12-member steering committee to guide the development of the UniSIM law school.
-The committee was chaired by Senior Minister of State for Law, and Education Indranee Rajah, and composed of legal experts such as criminal lawyer Subhas Anandan, chief prosecutor Tai Wei Shyong, chief district judge See Kee Oon, and Mr Noor.
-Other members include Valerie Thean, Cheong Hee Kiat, Raja Kumar s/o Thamny Rajah, Amarjeet Singh, Foo Fiew Fong and Narayanan Sreenivasan.
+The committee was chaired by Senior Minister of State for Law, and Education Indranee Rajah, and composed of legal experts such as renowned criminal lawyer Subhas Anandan, chief prosecutor Tai Wei Shyong, chief district dudge See Kee Oon, and Mr Noor Marican.
+Other members include Valerie Thean, Cheong Hee Kiat, Raja Kumar s/o Thamny Rajah, Amarjeet Singh, Foo Siew Fong and Narayanan Sreenivasan.

 In February 2016, MinLaw announced that 50 to 60 places were offered to the law school's first intake for January 2017.
 80 per cent of the intake will be allocated for mature students and the remaining for fresh school leavers.
 Students have to complete the course curriculum that is modular and credit based.
 The programme is practice-oriented, multidisciplinary and focus on applied research.
 Admission into the programme is based on academic credentials, aptitude, attitude and interest to pursue family and criminal law.
 There will be offerings in Bachelor of Laws (LLB) and Juris Doctor (JD) programmes.

 The school intends to eventually locate in the State and or Family Justice Courts to conduct practical learning.

 Despite previous recommendations from the steering committee to conduct conversion course for law graduates with external law degrees not on the list of approved overseas institutions to become full-fledged lawyers, this concluded with the course not being offered.

 In October 2016, UniSIM informed that the law school has filled all 60 places for its two law programmes, from close to 400 applications.
 The school accepted 27 applicants for its LLB programme, and 33 for the JD programme.

 In January 2017, SUSS School of Law started with an initial intake of 60 students.

 The yearly intake is 75 students for all LLB and JD students combined.
-Most of the intake are working adults who wish to make a mid-career switch to become lawyers specialising in family law and/or criminal law.
+Most of the intake are working adults who wish to make a mid-career switch to become lawyers specialising in family law or criminal law.